Russian Mushroom Caviar: Delicious, easy and healthy vegan appetizer, ready in just 30 minutes. Serve it with rye bread, crackers or Russian pancakes.

 - black pepper

-- 3 teaspoon sprigs fresh thyme or 1dried thyme
+- 3 sprigs fresh thyme or 1 teaspoon dried thyme

-- tablespoons optional: 2of chopped chives to serve
+- 2 tablespoons chopped chives to serve (optional)

 - rye bread crackers or Russian pancakes to serve